jackdewinter/pymarkdown/readme.md

 - add ex_ws into tokens for block quote

 - 081 - whitespace at start of lines in icb are not stored anywhere
-- 176, 188 - document with only LRD does not emit a LRD
-- 559, 560 - extra blank line token causes mismatch with original text
+- 559, 560, 188* - extra blank line token causes mismatch with original text

 - 575?
 - 528b - word text gets inserted instead of actual text